 2. A few products (too few!), like Juice Plus+, are so unique, and/or have such high market value that they would be underserved by living on a store shelf backed by traditional advertising.

 These high value products deserve explanation and education with the personal touch.
 Think about the original iPod and iPhone; these are not direct sales products per se, but coming from Apple they already had a substantial fan base to ensure early acceptance in the marketplace.
 Successful direct sales companies, like Juice Plus+, work hard to build a similar ‘fan base’ and the brand loyalty that underpins it.

-How do direct sales companies compensate their field reps?
+How do direct sales companies compensate their Partners?